Vini2/agtools/docs/metagenapplications.md

 ## Identifying plasmid candidates

 Here is a simple, example “plasmid candidate finder” using the *agtools* API.
-It flags circular contigs (self-loops) and reports their lengths—simple, fast, and a good first pass before deeper validation.
+It flags circular contigs (self-loops) and reports their lengths.
+This is a good first pass before deeper validation.

 ```python
 # Choose the loader for your assembler (SPAdes shown here)